AgustinHDS/home/README.md

 - There is an issue with the production environment.
 Some elements like "projects, flexTop, flexRight" in makeFeaturesResponsive() aren't finded due to async time.
 THis only happens in production environment.
   file: features.js (lines: 97, 113, 116).
+  This bug was solved with location.reload() until i find a better solution.
+It seems that the element only aren't finded when the user visits the webpage for the very first time.

 - Pending to fix the google recaptcha service